jwatki8/Projects/README.md

 ![Screenshot of correlation map.](/Read%20me%20files/correlation%20map.png)

-Next I attempted some dimensionality reduction on the text features with the ngram range of one.
+Next I jumped ahead to examine the feature importances of some of the text features.
+I started with the text features with the ngram range of one.
 From this I noticed that the features with the highest importance belonged in the step category.
 After running a correlation matrix I saw no correlations higher than 0.005.

 Since I didn’t find any features that seemed to have any significant predictive power on my target variables, I tried extracting text features with longer ngram ranges from the data.
 The feature importance was still heavy with step features but once again there were no significant correlations between any of the text features and the target variables.